Tasmania Endemic Birds and Mammals Tour

 B- breakfast; L- lunch; D-dinner.

 Today has been set aside as an arrival day so you are free to arrive at any time that suits your travel plans.
 Please make your own way to the hotel in the city (please see notes at the end of this itinerary) and we will meet at the hotel at 18:30 for a brief orientation and welcome dinner.
 Please note that no activities have been planned for today unless you have chosen to join the pre-tour excursion to Melaleuca.
-For details of the optional pre-tour excursion, please refer to the additional information on page 5.
 If you plan to arrive early and would like advice on options of activities for the day, please do contact our office.

 Accommodation: Hobart Hotel (en suite rooms).
 Meals Included: D.